wuweiran/kyrestia/README.md

 # Kyrestia

-Kyrestia, named after Kyrestia the Firstborne, is a process engine supporting mainstream process definition standards.
+**Kyrestia**, named after *Kyrestia the Firstborne*, is a process engine supporting mainstream process definition standards.
 It is not only lightweight, easy and fast to use, but also has plenty of advanced features.
 Kyrestia can be integrated into large-scale web applications and microservices to orchestrate business processes, as well as used by offline systems in traditional scenarios.

 ## Features